 The study of History of Art provides a critical introduction to Western culture and a stimulating insight into the use of images in an increasingly visual world.

 How does the form of a Gothic cathedral reflect its function as a place of worship?
 Why were ‘six-footer’ landscape paintings such a shock for the Royal Academy?
 Can we tell the gender of an artist by studying their work?
-History of Art answers these questions and many more.
+History of Art provokes these questions and debates the answers.

-Many girls study the subject on its own merits or as an extension to studio-based disciplines such as Art & Design or Ceramics, or with History or Classics.
+Students study the subject on its own merits, as an extension to studio-based disciplines such as Art & Design, or to complement History, English or Classics.

 Visits to major museums in the UK and abroad to see cultural masterpieces at first hand form an essential and enjoyable part of the course.
 Recent trips abroad include Paris and Florence.
 We enjoy regular visits to the National Gallery and Victoria & Albert Museum.
 Students enter a range of university competitions to extend their skills in public speaking, documentary film making, and essay writing.